 Victims may think that because the initial blow did not seem to do much damage at the time, that they are ‘OK’.
 If a person never lost consciousness, they may think there is no need to worry.
 They get up and brush it off.
 But the reality is that only 10% of people who suffer a concussion actually lose consciousness.

-Recently, concern over concussion has increased due in part to the recent findings of long-term effects of concussion from sports injuries.
+Recently, concern over concussion has increased due in part to the recent findings of the long term effects of a concussion from sports injuries.
 Movies like the 2015 film ‘Concussion’ starring Will Smith also help raise awareness about the detrimental effects of head trauma and Chronic Traumatic Encephalopathy (CTE), a progressive degenerative disease suffered by people who have received a severe blow to the head.

 Awareness of Second Impact Syndrome, or SIS, is also increasing.
 SIS can lead to instant and tragic consequences and occurs upon having a second impact to the brain after an initial concussion, which has not yet healed.

 In addition, more research studies on concussions are coming out as medical professionals become more knowledgeable about proper diagnosis and treatments.
 Right here in Pittsburgh, PA, medical experts are paving the way for innovative solutions for diagnosing and treating concussion, like Dr. Michael Collins, the executive director of the UPMC Sports Medicine Concussion Program.